Qumulo/docs/rest-api-guide/auth/identities_id_attributes.md

       required: true
     response_body:
       description: Return value on success
-      example_value: TO DO
+      example_value: '"TO DO"'
-      schema: TO DO
+      schema: '"TO DO"'
       status_code: '200'
     summary: Delete the identity attributes for an identity.
   get: